anishchapagain/MCP_llama/README.md

   --system "You are a helpful coding assistant"
 ```

-You can use patterns to include multiple files:
+Use patterns to include multiple files:

 ```bash
 python mcp_client.py query \